edlost113/StateraBeyond20/README.md

 [Beyond20](https://beyond20.here-for-more.info/) is a browser extension that integrates the Character Sheet from D&D Beyond into Roll20, Foundry VTT & Discord.

-# Install and Use

-## Install

-### Chrome

-To install Beyond 20 on Chrome, simply head over to the [Chrome Web Store](https://chrome.google.com/webstore/detail/beyond-20/gnblbpbepfbfmoobegdogkglpbhcjofh) and click "Add to Chrome" to get it installed.

-### Firefox

-To install Beyond 20 on Firefox, simply head over to [Firefox Extensions](https://addons.mozilla.org/en-CA/firefox/addon/beyond-20/) and click "Add to Firefox" to get it installed.

 ## Use